GlueCoders/springboot-guide-docs/rest-with-mvc.md

 ## Getting started with REST using Spring MVC

 Here basic REST APIs that are needed for [Library sytem](/domain.md) will be written i.e. CRUD(Create, Retrieve, Update and Delete) REST service on entity `Book`.
 As per the [specs](/domain.md) the `Retrieve/ Get` method will be available to both Member and Admin, only the representation will differ.
-For the simplcity of this topic, same representation will be returned in `GET` call.
+For the simplicity of this topic, same representation will be returned in `GET` call.
 Different representations will be added once security/roles are added to application since the implementation or calls may differ.
 Also handling for exception scenarios will be added in later topics.

 Code reference: [https://github.com/GlueCoders/springboot-guide/releases/tag/rest-with-mvc](https://github.com/GlueCoders/springboot-guide/releases/tag/rest-with-mvc)